IPS-Eye-White

 Chapter/Day 17....
 A Place To Belong

-A little further on Rick Warren writes (Bold added.
+Rick Warren wrote (Bold added.
 Italics in Original)

-Warren then makes several points with I have alphabetized for convenience
+Warren then makes several points which I have alphabetized for convenience

 "Many believe one can be a 'good Christian' without joining (or even attending) a local church, but God would strongly disagree.”
 (Pg.
 133)

-Unfortunately, Rick Warren has neglected to say anything about the other side of the coin.... churches that do not teach the undiluted word of God.
+Unfortunately, Rick Warren has neglected to say anything about the other side of the coin I.E churches that do not teach the undiluted word of God.
 An indisputable fact is that the Bible gives believers very definite instructions on how they are to treat teachers and practitioners of false doctrine.

 The problem here is that while it is true that Jesus commanded His disciples to love one another it was not in the context of membership in a particular church.